WeblateOrg/weblate/docs/admin/machine.rst

 Weblate
 -------

 Weblate can be the source of machine translations as well.
-It is based on the Woosh fulltext engine, and provides both exact and inexact matches.
+It looks for exact matches in the existing strings.

 Turn on these services by adding ``weblate.machinery.weblatetm.WeblateTranslation`` to :setting:`MT_SERVICES`.